newrelic/rusty-hog/README.md

 * Berkshire Hog: Scans for secrets in an S3 bucket.
 * Choctaw Hog: Scans for secrets in a Git repository.
 * Duroc Hog: Scans for secrets in a directory, file, and archive.
+* Essex Hog: Scans for secrets in a Confluence wiki page.
 * Gottingen Hog: Scans for secrets in a JIRA issue.

 ## Table of contents